Benson Taylor: Life and career

 Born in Brontë Country, Bradford, Taylor later studied composition at the University of California, Los Angeles.
-After UCLA in 2009, he mentored with American composer, Mark Mancina, and studied privately with orchestrator, Hummie Mann.
+After UCLA, he mentored with American composer, Mark Mancina, and studied privately with orchestrator, Hummie Mann.
+His style of music has a British influence, often working a classic film score sound amongst electronics, and other musical settings.

-He began writing music at a young age, whilst working as a radio producer.
-He later opened a studio in England, writing scores for American television, including Two and a Half Men, 30 Rock, 90210, and The Big Bang Theory, as well as producing music for the Super Bowl between 2010 and 2014.
+He began writing music at a young age as a trumpet player.
+Whilst working as a jingle producer at Key 103 in Manchester, England he opened a studio producing scores for American television, including Two and a Half Men, 30 Rock, 90210, and The Big Bang Theory, as well as producing music for the Super Bowl between 2010 and 2014.
 Taylor's music has been widely used across international advertising campaigns, including Nissan in 2017, McDonald's in 2018, Jose Cuervo's 2015 campaign and a collaboration in 2011 with CeeLo Green for the Las Vegas Tourist Board.

 In 2011, Taylor made his London West End theatre debut co-composing the electronic music for Derek Bond's production of the play Many Moons.

-In June 2013, music publishers Fairwood Music announced that they had added Taylor to their roster of artists which includes David Bowie, U2, Cat Stevens, The Average White Band, Bob Marley, and J.J.
+In June 2013, music publishers Fairwood Music announced that they had added Taylor to their roster of artists which includes David Bowie, U2, The Selecter, Cat Stevens, The Average White Band, Bob Marley, and J.J.
 Cale.
 Taylor told British magazine Music Week, "I'm extremely humbled to join their roster, amongst some of the most recognised talents in the world.
 Here's hoping some of it will rub off on me!"

 In November 2014, Taylor was a Grand Juror at the Tallinn Black Nights Film Festival alongside director Tomasz Wasilewski.